Skip to main content

 How to Tell if You’re Entering the Transition Phase

-Usually, people in the transition phase are about 5 years away from retirement and have accumulated a significant amount of retirement funds - $750,000 or more.
+Usually, people in the transition phase are about 5 years away from retirement and have accumulated a significant amount of retirement funds - usually $750,000 or more.
 At this point, you’ll determine if you can live off what you’ve saved.
-If yes, then you should be able to walk away from work any time now.
+If the answer is yes, then you should be able to set a date to walk away from work.

 When Can You Retire?